WoundReference improves clinical decisions

 PURPOSE

-The purpose of this Policy is to enable the Wound Care Program that adopts it to o ffer its services to patients whose medical needs can be met within the capability of the Wound Care Program's staff and facilities, and to ensure that all patients treated will receive high quality care in an expedient and professional manner.
+The purpose of this Policy is to enable the Wound Care Program that adopts it to offer its services to patients whose medical needs can be met within the capability of the Wound Care Program's staff and facilities, and to ensure that all patients treated will receive high quality care in an expedient and professional manner.

 POLICY

-1. Patients: the Wound Care Program provides wound care consultation and related case management on an outpatient and inpatient basis to individuals without regard to their age, race, color, national origin, or ability to pay.
+• The Wound Care Program provides wound care consultation and related case management on an outpatient and inpatient basis to individuals without regard to their age, race, color, national origin, or ability to pay.

-• 2nd and 3rd degree burns (see topic " Acute Burns")
+• 2nd and 3rd degree burns

 • Surgical wounds that must be left open to heal by secondary intention